LeviAdamMiller/E-com2021/README.md

 - Which product categories generated the most revenue?
 - What is the age distribution of the customer base?

 ## Analysis Process
 - Collected and cleaned raw transactional data.
-- Calculated key performance indicators (KPIs):
+- Calculated key performance indicators (KPIs), including:
   - Total Orders
   - Customer Count
   - Average Order Value
   - Cancellation Rate
-- Visualized data using:
+- Created visualizations using:
   - Donut charts for payment methods and age groups
   - Line chart for monthly sales trends
   - Bar chart for category sales
 - Derived actionable insights based on visual trends and breakdowns.

 ## Dashboard